cakephp/upgrade/docs/README.md

 Rename HelperCollection, ComponentCollection, and TaskCollection.
 Will also rename component constructor arguments and \_Collection properties on all objects.

-### method_names
-Updates the method names for a number of methods.

-### method_signatures
-Updates the method signatures for a number of methods.

 ### fixtures
 Update fixtures to use new index/constraint features.
 This is necessary before running tests.